galvusdamor/panda3core/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Building panda
-To obtain an executable jar of PANDA, you need an installtion of the simple build tool (version 0.13.9 or higher).
+To obtain an executable jar of PANDA, you need an installation of the simple build tool (version 0.13.9 or higher).
 If you have, please run sbt main/assembly in the command line.
 The second-last line of the commands output will tell you where sbt has put the jar file.